ThatTilux/CCT-Harmonics-Optimizer/README.md

 #### RAT-Library
 Follow the [RAT documentation](https://gitlab.com/Project-Rat/rat-documentation) to install the RAT library.
 This may take a while.
 - When a CUDA compatible GPU is available, make sure to follow the steps for installing CUDA.
+This is highly recommended as it reduces the runtime of this software by some orders of magnitude.
 - When using CUDA with WSL, it is advised to increase the allocated memory for WSL, see [here](https://geronimo-bergk.medium.com/optimizing-wsl2-performance-setting-memory-and-cpu-allocation-on-windows-513eba7b6086).